muratk3n/thirdwave/en/README.md

 ---

-*Bright*, in the spirit of MIB and even some 5th Elem.
+*Bright*, in the spirit of MIB and even some t5th Elem.
 Only Will Smith cld have pulled this off.

 ---

-No, AU is proposing a new math to simplify current approaches, a more expressive language in a way..
+No, Unzic is proposing a new math to simplify current approaches, a more expressive language in a way..
 Not stuffing, squeezing shite into extra dimensions so some data fits better.

 "Is the [quaternion idea](2021/02/unzicker.md#quaternions) an hidden